klack/klack.cloud/README.md

 - Place `ca.crt`,`server.crt`, and `server.key` in `/config/traefik/certs` for `.internal` certificates
 - Create `htpasswd` at `./config/traefik/htpasswd` for Trafik basic auth
 - Place `wg0.conf` at `./config/wireguard/wg0.conf` for Wireguard
-- Run `allup.sh`
+- Run `docker compose up` to start up core apps
+- If there are directory to file mapping errors, there should of been a config file in a place, but docker did not find it so it created a volume folder.
+Delete the volume folder.
 - Add Loki connection to Grafana `http://loki:3100`
 - Add prometheus connecto to Grafanan `http://prometheus:9090`
+- `docker compose up --profile downloaders`
+- Log into qBittorrent with user: `admin` pass: `adminadmin`
+- Change admin password
+- Turn off qBittorrent logging
-- Change qBittorrent download path to `/data/downloads`
+- Change qBittorrent download path to `/data/downloads` and incomplete torrrents to `/data/downloads/temp`
+- Set `QB_WEBUI_USER, QB_WEBUI_PASS, UN_SONARR_0_API_KEY, UN_RADARR_0_API_KEY` in `.env`file
+- `docker compose up --profile downloaders` again.
+Verify port number is updated in qBittorent to a random one.
 - Use `http://localhost:9117` for that Jackett address when creating a torznab indexer
 - Use `/data/library/tv/` as a path when adding a series in sonarr
 - Use `/data/library/movies/` as a path when adding a movie on radarr
-- Set `QB_WEBUI_USER, QB_WEBUI_PASS, UN_SONARR_0_API_KEY, UN_RADARR_0_API_KEY` in `.env`file
-- If there are directory to file mapping errors, there should of been a config file in a place, but docker did not find it so it created a volume folder.
-Delete the volume folder.
 - Install node exporter on the host machine to `/usr/local/bin/node_exporter`
   - Create a cronjob so that it is run on reboot
   - setup IPTables to block non-docker containers from it